What Is a Motion Sensor Alarm?

 Motion detectors either provide safety or create an easier lifestyle.
-Typical alternative applications of motion sensors are smart lightning, detection of poaching animals, and activation of door locks and automatic gates in residential and commercial premises.
+Typical alternative applications of motion sensors are smart lighting, detection of poaching animals, and activation of door locks and automatic gates in residential and commercial premises.
 You can use your smartphone to implement affordable motion detectors that cover up to 15 feet of distance.
 Advanced and more expensive motion sensor models extend to larger surfaces and can keep you feel safe on large-scale properties and spacious business buildings.

-A motion sensors can warn you to act before things get out of hand.
+Motion sensor alarms are the principal guards of perimeter security, forming the outer layer of protection.
+Motion sensors can warn you to act before things get out of hand.
 For example, you’ll be able to call the police before there is greater property damage or, even worse, a bigger risk to yours, or to the lives of your loved ones.

 When a motion sensor is programmed to activate a motion sensor camera, the camera keeps a video record of the event.
 Activating lights to scare off intruders is the least a motion sensor alarm can do.
-While you are waiting for the police, the combination of a light, a siren and an irretrievable door lock can disempower impostors keeping them under lockdown.
+While you are waiting for the police, the combination of light, a siren, and an irretrievable door lock can disempower impostors keeping them under lockdown.

 A conventional way to categorize motion sensors is by using the receiving and emission detection mechanisms as criteria.